 When it comes to Freelance apps, there are many free and paid options are available.
-Internet is full of Web apps and for every paid app, there is always a free app available.
+The Internet is full of Web apps and for every paid app, there is always a free app available.
 Though, it’s up to us which app we embrace and use in our day to day activities.
-Personally, I’m a big fan of many Freelance apps like Gmail, Dropbox, Activcollab, Evernote, Google alerts, Google analytics and many more.
+Personally, I’m a big fan of many Freelance apps like Gmail, Dropbox, Activcollab, Evernote, Google alerts, Google Analytics and many more.
 Now, have you ever wondered what are the other popular apps used by Freelancers around the web?

-What are the most popular Freelancer apps [Infographic]
+What are the most popular Freelancer Apps [Infographic]

 When it comes to popular user voting, we get best of the best recommendation.
-This survey if conducted among 97 Freelancers (Not a huge number) which is decent number to get the popular list.
+This survey if conducted among 97 Freelancers (Not a huge number) which is a decent number to get the popular list.
 Do Check out the details of all the apps after this infographic.

 25 Apps for Freelancers:

 My favorite cloud storage tool to syncing files across multiple devices.
 This is very useful for freelancers to sync files across all the devices they use.
 There are many Dropbox addons, which will also make your life easier and get more done with it.
-I’m not surprise to see Google Drive not making into this list, as it’s relatively new but I’m sure in coming years, it may make into top list.
+I’m not surprise to see Google Drive is not making into this list, as it’s relatively new, but I’m sure in coming years, it may make into the top list.

 A Free Website stats and tracking software offered by Google and also my favorite here.
-This is one of the Website stats tool, that I highly recommend to every Blogger.
+This is one of the Website stats tools, that I highly recommend to every Blogger.
 Learn: What is Google Analytics

-- How to create Email id of your domain using Google apps
+- How to create Email id of your domain using Google Apps

 - How to setup Google apps standard in Bluehost hosting

-A perfect and highly recommended tool for Social media management.
+A perfect and highly recommended tool for Social Media management.
 Not completely free but this is one stop need for a freelancer to update almost all their social media profiles including Google plus.